Reform analysis

 The new NDIS SIL Practice Standards: what the four standards mean for your audit

-The NDIS Commission has published a draft SIL Practice Standards module — four new standards every SIL provider will be audited against.
-Here's each one in plain English, the evidence auditors will want, and the two 2026 deadlines that decide whether you can keep delivering SIL.
+The NDIS Commission's SIL Practice Standards module is now in force — four standards every SIL provider is audited against.
+Here's each one in plain English, the evidence auditors will want, and the 1 October 2026 deadline that decides whether you can keep delivering SIL.

-If you deliver supported independent living, you got an email from the NDIS Commission this week.
-Attached to it — and now published openly — is a draft SIL Practice Standards module: four new standards that SIL providers will be audited against, layered on top of the existing Core Module.
+If you deliver supported independent living, the NDIS Commission's SIL Practice Standards module now applies to you: four standards that SIL providers are audited against, layered on top of the existing Core Module.
+The module took effect on 1 July 2026.

-It lands at the same moment registration becomes mandatory for SIL.
-So there are really two things happening at once — a new bar for how you deliver, and a hard deadline for whether you can keep delivering at all.
-This post covers both: the four standards in plain English, and the two 2026 dates that decide the rest.
+It came into force at the same moment registration became mandatory for SIL.
+So there are really two things in play at once — a new bar for how you deliver, and a hard deadline for whether you can keep delivering at all.
+This post covers both: the four standards in plain English, and the 2026 dates that decide the rest.

 The two deadlines that actually matter